KadirDokur/BashScripting/README.md

 ![Screenshot_1](https://github.com/KadirDokur/BashScripting/assets/45979582/7d0daa4c-e068-49ac-9ebf-c7c2f8bfebf2)

 A Bash scripting repostiory which serves as an introduction to beginners.
-The scripts that carry the same name as its folder, are the first scripts that are very basic.
+The scripts that carry the same name as its folder, are the first scripts that are very basic ones.
 Preferred to create multiple scripts that serves a specific purpose inside a single folder instead of a one big file with everything in it.

 Most scripts are taken from the video series that I linked below.
 Mostly..